 Pulling up on the right and parking faced against the flow of traffic is not something I or any other road safety professional would recommend that you do.
+It does actually tell you in the Highway Code that you should avoid doing this.
 But for some reason the DVSA seem to want to encourage people to do this by including it as a test exercise.
 So here I will explain how to go about doing it as safely as possible.

 What You Should Aim For